boettiger-lab/gym_climate/README.md

 WIP :construction:

 ## Installation
 Run `pip install -e .` from the home directory to have `gym_climate` in your path.
-A `requirements.txt` is on the way, but I think `pip install gym` should suffice atm.
+And run `pip install -r requirements.txt` to get the necessary :snake: packages.

 ## Environments